Automattic/WP-Job-Manager/readme.txt

 = Contributing and reporting bugs =

-You can contribute code to this plugin via GitHub: [https://github.com/mikejolley/wp-job-manager](https://github.com/mikejolley/wp-job-manager) and localizations via Transifex: [https://www.transifex.com/projects/p/wp-job-manager/](https://www.transifex.com/projects/p/wp-job-manager/)
+You can contribute code to this plugin via GitHub: [https://github.com/mikejolley/wp-job-manager](https://github.com/mikejolley/wp-job-manager) and localizations via [https://translate.wordpress.org/projects/wp-plugins/wp-job-manager](https://translate.wordpress.org/projects/wp-plugins/wp-job-manager)

 Thanks to all of our contributors.